 Generic PCB design guidelines

 How repeatedly make good PCB?
-Many hobbyists faces this issue every time they are prototyping their ideas.
-Designing the PCB layout (doesn’t matter is it a through hole or surface mount) may be tricky task especially when dealing with dimensions like 0.2mm tracks or 0.5mm surface mount pitches.
-Laser printer, plotting or other similar transfer technologies can’t deal with such dimensions.
+Many hobbyists face this issue every time they are prototyping their ideas.
+Designing the PCB layout (it doesn’t matter it is a through-hole or surface mount) may be a tricky task, especially when dealing with dimensions like 0.2mm tracks or 0.5mm surface-mount pitches.
+A laser printer, plotting, or other similar transfer technologies can’t deal with such dimensions.

-After I have tried photographic method of PCB artwork transfer, I don’t even want to touch Iron and laser printer.
-Using photosensitive laminate and single transparent media I can repeatedly make any number of PCB’s.
-Benefits of using photographic methods are as follows:
+After I have tried the photographic method of PCB artwork transfer, I don’t even want to touch the Iron and laser printer.
+Using photosensitive laminate and single transparent media, I can repeatedly make any number of PCBs.
+The benefits of using photographic methods are as follows:

-• Transferred artwork is very clear, edges are smooth;
+• Transferred artwork is obvious; edges are smooth;

-• Track thickness may be up to 0.2mm or even less with good mask quality, which can be made with good laser printer (usually new one).
+• Track thickness may be up to 0.2mm or even less with good mask quality, made with a good laser printer (usually a new one).
 After printer cartridge refill – printing quality drops down;

 The artwork should be: